crystal-lang/crystal-book/docs/tutorials/basics/40_strings.md

 puts "Hello 🌐"
 ```

-Working with unicode symbols can be a bit tricky sometimes.
+Working with Unicode symbols can be a bit tricky sometimes.
 Some characters may not be supported by your editor font, some characters are not even printable.
 As an alternative, Unicode characters can be expressed as an escape sequence.
 A backslash followed by the letter `u` denotes a Unicode codepoint.
 The codepoint value is written as hexadecimal digits enclosed in curly braces.
 The curly braces can be omitted if the codepoint has exactly four digits.

 ```{.crystal .crystal-play}
 puts "Hello \u{1F310}"